demeringo/scaph2cc/README.md

             Name of the scaphandre result file to use as input

     -j, --junit-report-file <JUNIT_REPORT_FILE>
-            Name of the junit report to generate
+            Name of the junit report to generate [default: carboncrush-report.xml]

     -o, --output-file <OUTPUT_FILE>
             Name of the carbon crush file to generate